 If you have ever wondered what people mean when they say wine is full-bodied or tannic, then this basic wine guide is the appropriate blog for you.
 Over the next reading, I’ll introduce you to some of the basic terms that wine professionals used to discuss wine.
 After you’ve read this episode, I recommended that you check out some of our other resources on ourvineyardcottage.com and continue to learn about wine and enjoy it.
 Many of us drink wine daily, whether it’s to celebrate special occasions or when we gather with friends or enhance a meal.
 Despite this, the wine remains a somewhat intimidating topic.
-So if you’ve ever walked into a wine store and felt completely intimidated by the choices or if you’ve ever picked wine simply because you like the label this wine blog is for you.
+So if you’ve ever walked into a wine store and felt completely intimidated by the choices or if you’ve ever picked wine simply because you like the label, this wine blog is for you.

 What Will You Learn In This Basic Wine Guide?

 First of all, the blog will define and explain some of the commonly used terms in the wine industry.
 It will help you ask better questions to decide whether you might like a particular kind of wine and why and it will help you become more comfortable when you choose wine, whether it’s in a wine store or a restaurant.
 All of this will also help you build a framework for learning about wine.
-It will help you get a good foundation so that as you keep learning more about wine you’ll have this foundation to place things in and you’ll be able to relate what you’re learning.
-To what you already know which is the best way to learn and remember things before we go on to start defining some of the terms used to describe wine.
+It will help you get a good foundation so that you’ll have this foundation to place things in as you keep learning more about the wine.
+You’ll be able to relate what you’re learning to what you already know, which is the best way to learn and remember things before we go on to start defining some of the terms used to describe wine.

 Type Of Wine

 The basic wine guide should briefly talk about types of wine and narrow down the topic of this blog.
 Probably the largest category of wine is table wine.